Real estate in Argentina: how to acquire title to or lease urban property to do business in Argentina

 e) Advanced termination

 The tenant may terminate the contract at will after six months of the term have elapsed.
-However, the landlord is entitled to compensation equivalent to one and a half monthly rent in case termination takes place during the first year of contract and to one monthly rent if it operates afterward (CCCN, Article Number 1,221, Sub-article a).
+However, a one-month prior notice is required, and the landlord is entitled to compensation equivalent to one and a half monthly rent in case termination takes place during the first year of contract and to one monthly rent if it operates afterward (CCCN, Article Number 1,221, Sub-article a).

 Rural leases have a special regime set forth by Law Number 13,246.